trussworks/trussels-guide/docs/trussels.md

 See also :lock:[this draft document on team lead / feature lead responsibilities](https://docs.google.com/document/d/1IM9129n1pwnqKinDNLgyD85i7xtejNbGmeOJXOqKpS8/).

 ## Resource: Truss Events calendar
-Short-term projects are individual efforts or done via working groups (in Slack prepended with #wg-), operational disciplines are done via committee or as a team, and practice areas are covered by #practice-leads. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).
+Short-term projects are individual efforts or done via working groups (their Slack channels use the #wg- prefix), operational disciplines are done via committee or as a team, and practice areas are covered by #practice-leads. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).

 Many of the meetings for various groups can be found on the Truss Events calendar.